nittka/Xarchive/README.md

  * single or multi line comment
  */
 ```
-Except for the document name (and required categories) all meta date is optional.
+Except for the document name (and required categories) all meta data is optional.
 Of course, the more meta data you provide, the better potential search results will be.
 ```
 shoolingMay.pdf